-Giants Live’s Strongman Open and World Deadlift Championships will be back at Cardiff’s International Arena on the 2nd of September 2023.
+The Giants Live World Deadlift Championships will be back in 2024.
 And that can mean just one thing; it’s time, once again, for the planet’s strongest to break out their smelling salts, don their power suits, slap each other across the shoulders with sufficient force to grievously injure most of us, and see who can pick up the heaviest weight.

 Quite how what is arguably strongman’s dullest lift has captured the imagination of both its athletes and fans is hard to pinpoint.
 The fifty five thousand dollar prize money for anyone who can do a 500kg deadlift is almost incidental to what motivates the competitors to devote their whole lives to raising that 7-foot bar.
 The pursuit of strength immortality, such as Eddie Hall’s deadlift record that he achieved in 2016 when be lifted half a tonne, is what they chase.